-Each year I go to industry trade shows and I find some people who have achieved extraordinary results since our last meeting, while others seem stuck and haven’t moved at all.
+Each year I go to industry trade shows, and whether in-person or virtual, I find some people who have achieved extraordinary results since our last meeting, while others seem stuck and haven’t moved at all.
 In nearly every case, I can trace the results back to one thing — speed of implementation.
-Those who take quick action on new ideas succeed, while those who don’t languish.
+Those who take quick action on new ideas succeed, while those who don’t, languish.

 David: Hi and welcome to the podcast.
 Today, co-host Chris Templeton and I will be talking about how your speed of implementation accelerates your results.
 Welcome, Chris!

 Chris: Hi David!
 We all have ideas, don’t we?
 Sometimes we take action on them and sometimes we don’t, but speed of implementation is not just about taking action on our ideas.
 It’s about doing it quickly so we can get the results sooner, right?